Sponsorship Frequently Asked Questions (FAQs)

 A sponsorship is defined as direct financial or in-kind support for special events and may include (though is not limited to) nonprofit agency fundraisers (breakfasts, luncheons, dinners, walks/runs), speakers series/lectures, health fairs or other community outreach that closely align with the UC Davis Health System mission, vision and strategic plan.

-Sponsorship requests can be submitted by UC Davis Health System faculty or staff or by any external organization seeking financial or other kinds of support.
+Sponsorship requests can only be submitted by external community organizations seeking financial or other kinds of support.

-Sponsorship requests are reviewed by members of the multi-departmental Sponsorship Committee.
-Currently, representatives of Government and Community Relations, Health Sciences Development, and Public Affairs and Marketing review each request submitted in consultation with senior administration of the hospital and Dean’s office.
+Sponsorship requests are reviewed quarterly by members of the multi-departmental Sponsorship Committee.
+Currently, representatives of Government and Community Relations, Health Sciences Development, Public Affairs and Marketing and senior administration of the hospital and Dean’s office.

 Yes.
 It is important for the health system to assess, record and track all sponsorship activity – regardless of which department is involved or paying for the sponsorship.
 By keeping track of all activity, the health system can better manage the distribution of funds to various organizations.
 This also helps prohibit solicitors from contacting and securing funds from more than one individual or unit.
 In addition, communication about the sponsorship helps ensure financial transparency for the health system and the university.